We support women and girls in war and crisis zones

 5. Violence within the family

-As well as sexualised wartime violence, there is also the violence inflicted upon many women and girls in Iraq by male relatives.
-The Covid-19 pandemic triggered a ‘shadow pandemic’ of violence within families.
-Two thirds of the responsible social authorities reported an increase in the numbers of women seeking help.
-According to the Supreme Judicial Council of Iraq, more than 10,000 cases of domestic violence were registered in the first half of 2022.
+As well as sexualised wartime violence, there is also the violence inflicted upon many women and girls in Iraq by male relations.
+The Covid-19 pandemic triggered a ‘shadow pandemic’ of violence within families, whose consequences can still be felt.
+According to the Supreme Judicial Council of Iraq, in the first half of 2022, more than 10,000 cases of violence within a partnership or family were registered.

 Economic desperation also leads to many women and girls being married against their will or at a young age.
 Furthermore, in both central Iraq and in the KRI there are cases of femicide, but the murders are rarely prosecuted or documented.